|

 based on His grace, His unmerited mercy that has been extended towards all

 mankind.
-Paul
+We

-beginning of time”.
+before the beginning of time”.
 God’s

 love and grace is clearly shown to mankind in the fact that God came to